 System Tray or Menu bar icon

 The software is compiled under 32 bit except if using UPDD version 5.0.x 64 bit version in Windows in which case you must run the Windows 64bit version.
-In Linux it will be necessary for 32-bit versions of the libraries it requires to be installed.
+Since June 2013 both 32 and 64 bit Linux versions are available.

 Invoking TUIO Client application program considerations

 If the TUIO Bridge software is invoked requesting that normal touch mouse emulation is disabled, to avoid the TUIO applications receiving touch from two interfaces, then the desktop will no longer react to touches.
 For this reason it is suggested that named client apps to be defined rather than disabling mouse emulation for the whole system.